Maine Voting Residence Fact Sheet

 Under this definition, residence is something that you establish, not something you choose.

-You may offer any of the following factors, which the Registrar of Voters may consider in determining whether you have established a residence in a particular municipality in Maine:
+You may offer documentation of any of the following which the Registrar of Voters may consider in determining whether you have established residence in a particular municipality in Maine:

-- a direct statement of your intention to reside at a particular place;
+- A direct statement under oath of your intention to reside at a particular place;

-- your current income tax return showing your residence address;
+- Your current income tax return or other tax document showing your residence address;

-- the residence address shown on your driver’s license;
+- The residence address on your driver's license or state identification card;

-- any other objective facts that tend to indicate your place of residence.
+- Any other documentation that you may have (e.g., a utility bill with your residence address) showing objective facts that tend to indicate your place of residence.

 Residency and Domicile